gpvigano/EasyCurvedLine/CONTRIBUTING.md

 ## Adding features
 If you are going to add new scripts or implement new features please:
 * follow the existing folder structure:
-  * always put scripts in a `Scripts` folder or in a proper sub-folder
+  * always put new assets in a proper sub-folder of `Assets/EasyCurvedLine/`
-  * put core scripts in `Assets/Scripts` and examples scripts in `Assets/Examples/Scripts`
+  * always put scripts in a `Assets/EasyCurvedLine/Scripts` folder or in a proper sub-folder
-* if you add 3D models for testing
+  * put core scripts in `Assets/EasyCurvedLine/Scripts` and examples scripts in `Assets/EasyCurvedLine/Examples/Scripts`
-  * put models used for testing in the `models` folder, outside the `Assets` folder (otherwise Unity Editor will import them automatically)
+  * put materials in `Assets/EasyCurvedLine/Materials`
-  * put models in the same folder only if they share materials and/or textures
+  * put textures in `Assets/EasyCurvedLine/Textures`

 ## Submitting Changes
   * Push your changes to your topic branch in your repository.